 Gastric sleeve showed little effectiveness, however.
 In addition, roughly 1 in 11 gastric sleeve patients without a history of GERD reported cases of acid reflux after the surgery was performed.

 Why Gastric Sleeve Can Potentially Make Acid Reflux (GERD) Worse

 One of the common causes of acid reflux is eating large and/or heavy meals.
 Since gastric sleeve surgery involves shrinking of the stomach size, the possibility of acid reflux becomes more likely.

 In such cases, acid reflux can be prevented by gastric sleeve patients if they eat slowly, savor their food, and avoid overeating.
 By understanding the new nature of your appetite and at what point you become full, issues such as acid reflux can be avoided.

 Preventing Acid Reflux (GERD) Through Careful Patient Evaluation

 These new studies actually mean a way that we can make the weight loss surgery process even better for patients.
 During the consultation process, we will be sure to assess a patient's medical history.
 If a patient has a history of acid reflux, a bariatric option other than gastric sleeve surgery will be recommended instead.

 With the above in mind, we still do believe that the gastric sleeve is an excellent procedure given its many benefits, low maintenance, and limited risks.
 For most patients, the gastric sleeve offers a better option for achieving an ideal weight than gastric sleeve and gastric banding.

 To learn more about bariatric procedures from a tried and true specialist in advanced procedures and their implementation, be sure to contact our weight loss surgery center today.
-When you meet with Dr. Garcia for a consultation, he will answer all of your questions and address all of your concerns in full detail so that you can make a confident decision about your needs.
+When you meet with our bariatric specialists for a consultation, we will answer all of your questions and address all of your concerns in full detail so that you can make a confident decision about your needs.